Staff

 Stephen enjoys the outdoors, playing sports, gardening, and traveling.
 His personal achievements include receiving a Muskegon Community College golf scholarship; involvement with the Grand Valley State University men’s club volleyball team as co-founder, player, and coach; teaching a course in map design at Muskegon Community College; and many summers spent playing semi-professional beach volleyball on the Midwest Professional Volleyball Association tour.
 Stephen lives in Norton Shores with his wife and two children.

-Transportation Planning & Air Quality
+Transportation Planning and Air Quality

 Joel Fitzpatrick, Planning Director